 \subsection{VI algorithm for Bayesian mixed ERGMs}

-Algorithm~C.2 in Supp.~C.6 calibrates our proposed VA to the augmented posterior using SGA with the re-parameterization trick and the ADADELTA learning rate.
-The choice of starting values for $\vartheta$, stopping criterion and computation of point estimates is detailed in Supp.~C.4 and C.5.
-In Supp.~F we evaluate our VI approach to mixed ERGMs and compare it to exact inference via MCMC as proposed in \citep{ThiFriCaiKau2016} using \texttt{mixbergm} \citep{mixbergm} and which is computationally feasible for small networks only.
-We find that VI performs at least as good as MCMC in our examples while being considerably faster and feasible when MCMC is not.
+Algorithm~C.2 in Supplement~C.6 calibrates our proposed VA to the augmented posterior using SGA with the re-parameterization trick and the ADADELTA learning rate.
+The choice of starting values for $\vartheta$, stopping criterion, and computation of point estimates is detailed in Supplement~C.4 and C.5.
+In Supplement~F.2, we evaluate our VI approach to mixed ERGMs and compare it to exact inference via MCMC as proposed in \citep{ThiFriCaiKau2016} using \texttt{mixbergm} \citep{mixbergm} and which is computationally feasible for small networks only.
+We find that here VI performs en par with MCMC, while being considerably faster and feasible when MCMC is not.

-\section{\mbox{Bayesian Inference, Model Selection \& Goodness-of-Fit}}
+\section{{Bayesian Inference, Model Selection \& Goodness-of-Fit}}

 Important yet challenging aspects in network analyses are to find the best specification of the model and to evaluate the overall model fit.
 For mixed ERGMs, it is not only of interest to decide which network statistics to include but also to decide whether nodal random effects should be present in the model or not.
 In other words, we question whether the statistics included fully describe the network structure or whether unobserved nodal heterogeneity remains.
-To tackle these question we propose three approaches.
-Firstly we use the marginal posteriors of variances of the random nodal effects as a graphical device to measure the node heterogeneity across competing models.
-Secondly, we rely on (approximate) Bayes factors \citep[BFs;][]{KasWas1995} and thirdly, we propose Bayesian goodness-of-fit \citep[BGOF;][]{HunGooHan2008} measures.
+To tackle these questions, we propose three approaches.
+Firstly, we use the marginal posteriors of variances of the random nodal effects as a graphical device to measure the node heterogeneity across competing models.
+Secondly, we rely on (approximate) Bayes factors \citep[BFs;][]{KasWas1995}.
+Thirdly, we propose Bayesian goodness-of-fit \citep[BGOF;][]{HunGooHan2008} measures.